AI Religion and the Mirror Trap

 Mental Health Without Amateur Diagnosis

 The online discourse around AI religion often uses the word psychosis casually.
 That should be handled carefully.
-It is not responsible to diagnose strangers from posts, jokes, screenshots, or stylized religious language.
+The National Institute of Mental Health describes psychosis as a collection of symptoms involving some loss of contact with reality; it can have many causes and requires clinical care, not spectators diagnosing strangers from posts, jokes, screenshots, or stylized religious language.
 People can be weird, poetic, spiritual, theatrical, lonely, or irony-poisoned without being psychotic.

 The distinction matters.
 Mockery makes people hide.
 Moral panic makes institutions overreach.
 But total permissiveness leaves vulnerable users alone with a machine that can keep reinforcing a private cosmology for hours.